Bnei Menashe: Political issues in Israel and India

-Some Bnei Menashe supporters said that Israeli officials failed to explain to the Indian government that the rabbis were formalizing the conversions of Bnei Menashe who had already accepted Judaism, rather than trying to recruit new members.
-Some Hindu groups criticised the Indian government, saying that it took Christian complaints about Jewish proselytizing more seriously than theirs.
-They have complained for years about Christian missionaries recruiting Hindus without receiving any governmental response.

-In July 2006, Israeli Immigration Absorption Minister Zeev Boim said that the 218 Bnei Menashe who had completed their conversions would be allowed to enter the country, but "first the government must decide what its policy will be towards those who have yet to (formally) convert."
-A few months later, in November 2006, the 218 Bnei Menashe arrived in Israel and were settled in Upper Nazareth and Karmiel.
+In July 2006, Israeli Immigration Absorption Minister Ze'ev Boim said that the 218 Bnei Menashe who had completed their conversions would be allowed to enter the country, but "first the government must decide what its policy will be towards those who have yet to (formally) convert."
+A few months later, in November 2006, the 218 Bnei Menashe arrived in Israel and were settled in Nazareth Illit and Karmiel.
 The government has encouraged more people to settle in the Galilee and the Negev.
-The next year, 230 Bnei Menashe arrived in Israel in September 2007, having completed the formal conversion process in India.

 In October 2007, the Israeli government said that approval of travelers' entry into Israel for the purpose of mass conversion and citizenship would have to be decided by the full Cabinet, rather than by the Interior Minister alone.
 This decision was expected to be a major obstacle in Shavei Israel's endeavours to bring all Bnei Menashe to Israel.
 The government suspended issuing visas to the Bnei Menashe.

 In 2012, after a change in government, the Israel legislature passed a resolution to resume allowing immigration of Bnei Menashe.
 Fifty-four entered the country in January 2013, making a total of 200 immigrants, according to Shavei Israel.
+As of 13 December 2023, 5,000 Bnei Menashe have immigrated to Israel.